 Membership in the JRCLS-OC is open to all law students, attorneys, and judges who support our mission statement and share these values.
 There is no requirement to have attended or graduated from the J. Reuben Clark Law School at Brigham Young University or to be a member of the Church of Jesus Christ of Latter-day Saints.
 All who share our mission are welcome.

-Anyone interested in attending one of our luncheons or joining our organization may contact the JRCLS-OC Chapter Chair Jennifer Wilson at firstname.lastname@example.org, or visit our websites at www.jrcls-oc.com and www.jrcls.org.
+Anyone interested in attending one of our luncheons or joining our organization may contact the JRCLS-OC Chapter Chair Dan Livingston at firstname.lastname@example.org, or visit our website at www.jrcls-oc.com and www.jrcls.org.